-Graeme Randall’s judo career began at the age of 12 and just three years later he was awarded the black belt.
-By the age of 19 he had secured the Junior European Championship and the Junior World bronze medal in the same year, while studying at the University of Edinburgh.
+After being inspired by a TV programme, Graeme took up judo at the age of 12 and within three years he had attained the black belt.
+At 19 he won junior medals at European and world level – all while studying at the University of Edinburgh.

-He continued his rise on the world stage, eventually winning the 1999 World Championship to become Scotland’s first Judo World Champion.
-In 2002 he won a gold medal at the Commonwealth Games.
+He continued his rise on the world stage and won gold at the 1999 World Championships in Birmingham to become Scotland’s first judo world champion.
+He followed this success in 2002 with gold at the Commonwealth Games in Manchester.

-In 2003 Randall was awarded an MBE for his services to judo, and in recognition of his outstanding level of competitive performance, was awarded the prestigious honour of the sixth Dan.
-As Scotland’s most successful judoka, he is one of the youngest players to be awarded the grade.
+A year after retiring in 2002, Randall was awarded an MBE for his services to judo.
+In recognition of his outstanding level of competitive performance, he was also awarded the prestigious honour of the sixth Dan – one of the youngest players ever to receive the grade.

-Since retiring, Randall continued to be involved in the sport as the High Performance Judo Coach for the sportscotland institute of sport and as the Men’s World Class Start Coach for British Judo.
-He now works as a Lead Manager at sportscotland National Sports Training Centre Inverclyde.
+After retiring, Randall remained involved in judo as high-performance coach for the sportscotland institute of sport and as the men’s world class start coach for British Judo.
+He now works as sports programme manager at sportscotland National Sports Training Centre Inverclyde